 Lady Liberty was designed and built in France by sculptor Auguste Bartholdi at a cost of $250,000.
 This was largely paid for by donations from French citizens.
 The statue was then disassembled and packed into crates for shipment to America.
 Because there weren’t funds to build a pedestal and reassemble the statue, Lady Liberty sat unopened in New York City for a number of years.

 Although the methods have changed, we are still active in fundraising.
-Like Joseph Pulitzer in early American history, we invite you to be a fundraiser, helping to build the Statue of Responsibility.
+Like Joseph Pulitzer in early American history, we invite you to be a fundraiser, helping to build another movement, the Responsibility Movement.